StanfordVL/sail-blog-new-post/_posts/2022-07-21-understanding-incontext.md

 We show that an LM trained (using next token prediction) on synthetic data with a latent concept structure can learn to do in-context learning.
 We hypothesize that a similar effect can occur in real pretraining data since text documents naturally have long-term coherence: sentences/paragraphs/table rows in the same document tend to share underlying semantic information (e.g., topic) and formatting (e.g., a FAQ page alternates between questions and answers).
 In our framework, the document-level latent concept creates long-term coherence, and modeling this coherence during pretraining requires learning to infer the latent concept:

 1. **Pretrain**: To predict the next token during pretraining, the LM must infer (“locate”) the latent concept for the document using evidence from the previous sentences.
-2. **In-context learning**: If the LM also infers the prompt concept using in-context examples in the prompt, then in-context learning occurs!
+2. **In-context learning**: If the LM also infers the prompt latent concept using in-context examples in the prompt, then in-context learning occurs!

 ### Bayesian inference view of in-context learning